 This is a fantastic place to spend a holiday, with excellent walking, fishing and outdoor pursuits, all set in spectacular scenery.
 There is abundant wildlife and many attractions to visit during your stay as well as lots of fantastic places to eat.

-For regular updates on what's happening on the island, as well as information on last minute discounts for self catering breaks, just join up to our Facebook page.
+For regular updates on what's happening on the island, as well as information on last minute discounts for self-catering breaks, just join up to our Facebook page or have a look at our Events page.
 We have lots of great photos, details about current events and interesting extras; it is the best way to keep in touch with the current happenings on the island.